STONELEAF 2019 RESIDENCY OPEN CALL: *Applications are now closed. Successful applicants will be notified prior to May 1, 2019

 STONELEAF is pleased to announce its 2019 residency dates and open call for artists-in-residence.
 Following the success of last year, the residency will continue to welcome women only.
 In addition to visual artists, STONELEAF accepts applications from art writers and curators who would benefit from dedicated time and space to work on a project.
 Preference will be given to artists with a focus on social practice and to those who can best demonstrate how being at STONELEAF will enable them to realize an idea.

 The 2019 program will consist of three two-week residencies for nine artists, running in June, July and August 2019.
 During each residency, there will be communal dinners and invited arts professionals will join for studio visits.
-The deadline is 11.59PM EST on Monday, April 15, 2019: APPLY HERE
+The deadline is 11.59PM EST on Monday, April 15, 2019.

-STONELEAF 2018 artists-in-residence were: Mahwish Chishty, Theresa Chromati, Liz Collins, Rena Detrixhe, Las Hermanas Iglesias, Emma Kohlmann, Camille Lee, Katiushka Melo, Mónica Palma, Elise Rasmussen, Rebecca Reeve and Sinta Tantra.
+STONELEAF Alumni include: Mahwish Chishty, Theresa Chromati, Liz Collins, Rena Detrixhe, Leah Dixon, Las Hermanas Iglesias, Emma Kohlmann, Camille Lee, Katiushka Melo, Mónica Palma, Elise Rasmussen, Rebecca Reeve, Macon Reed, Sinta Tantra and Mia Taylor.

 MAHWISH CHISHTY, ‘Helen and Eric were amazing hosts!
 They facilitated very comfortable living space, spacious studios and communal homemade dinners.
 As a result, STONELEAF was a perfect balance between privacy/isolation to focus on creating work and socialization/getting to know each other.’